Stiju/MemoryScanner/README.md

 ## Note
-On Linux and macOS make sure to run as root to have access to other processes. macOs will only allow you to scan non-system applications.
+On Linux and macOS make sure to run as root to have access to other processes. macOS will only allow you to scan non-system applications.